sciknoworg/OntoLearner/docs/source/ontologizer/new_ontologies.rst

 Create Ontologizer
 ----------------------

-.. sidebar:: Example Ontologizers

-    - From medicine domain  `Human Disease Ontology (DOID) <https://github.com/sciknoworg/OntoLearner/blob/main/ontolearner/ontology/medicine.py#L69>`_
-    - From biology domain: `Marine Taxonomy and Life Ontology (MarineTLO) <https://github.com/sciknoworg/OntoLearner/blob/main/ontolearner/ontology/biology.py#L106>`_

 In OntoLearner, **Ontologizers** are Python classes that represent specific ontologies and provide a standardized interface for loading, processing, and extracting data from ontological knowledge bases.
 These classes serve as the foundation for ontology learning tasks and use-cases.
 To create Ontologizer, first, you need to create a class for your ontology that inherits from ``BaseOntology``.
 This class should be added to the appropriate domain-specific file in the `ontolearner/ontology/ <https://github.com/sciknoworg/OntoLearner/tree/main/ontolearner/ontology>`_ directory.

+.. hint:: Example Ontologizers

+    - From medicine domain  `Human Disease Ontology (DOID) <https://github.com/sciknoworg/OntoLearner/blob/main/ontolearner/ontology/medicine.py#L69>`_
+    - From biology domain: `Marine Taxonomy and Life Ontology (MarineTLO) <https://github.com/sciknoworg/OntoLearner/blob/main/ontolearner/ontology/biology.py#L106>`_

 Here are how to add such a class:

 .. code-block:: python